 When are HSBC Points credited?

-The bonus 9X HSBC Points will be credited by the end of the following calendar month from the date of transaction, and will be reflected in the cardholder’s statement no later than the last day of the second calendar month.
+The bonus 9X HSBC Points will be credited by the last day of the following calendar month, and will be reflected in the cardholder’s statement no later than the last day of the second calendar month.

 For example, if you make an eligible transaction in April, your bonus points will be credited by the end of May, and appear in your statement for June.